 Are you COPPA compliant?

 A consumer watchdog group reported TikTok to authorities, and they’re religiously on the prowl.
 The key to protecting your business from a multi-million-dollar fine is a COPPA compliance audit.
-If you need one, get in touch with our online business law attorneys today.
+If you need one, get in touch with our business lawyers today.

 And fair warning, the FTC has made it clear that “companies cannot turn a blind eye to children on their online services.
 When a parent requests that a company delete personal information collected from a child, the company must do so, period.”